 This client connects to the same MQTT server and subscribes to the temperature

 topic.
-Whenever a message arrives on this topic, it is displayed in the console along with the received temperature.
+Every time a message arrives at this topic, it displays it in the console along with the received temperature.

 Web MQTT Client